-Due to the continuously increasing role of technologies in all aspects of human civilization, an important subject of research are the dynamics of complex social-technological systems \parencite{technosphere}.
+Due to the continuously increasing role of technologies in all aspects of human civilization, an important subject of research is the dynamics of complex social-technological systems \citep{technosphere}.
 They are particularly relevant in the context of climate change, since its mitigation requires both technological innovation and societal transformation.

-Meanwhile, the notion of resilience, originally introduced in the context of ecology by \textcite{holling}, is becoming more and more popular throughout a wide range of disciplines.
-Examples include socio-ecology \parencite{folke2010}, economics \parencite{rose}, and engineering \parencite{whitson}.
+Meanwhile, the notion of resilience, originally introduced in the context of ecology by \citet{holling}, is becoming more and more popular throughout a wide range of disciplines.
+Examples include socio-ecology \citep{folke2010}, economics \citep{rose}, and engineering \citep{whitson}.
 Across those disciplines, different definitions are used, and even within disciplines, there exists a multitude of approaches to measuring resilience.
-An overview of different possible resilience measures is given by \textcite{ingrisch}.
+An overview of different possible resilience measures is given by \citet{ingrisch}.

-This paper does not aim to unify these different measurement approaches, but instead present a way to build on them and create a new perspective on measuring resilience: We argue that most systems are vulnerable not only to a single type of threat, but to a range of threats, which can vary both in terms of their probability of occurrence and their severity.
+This paper does not aim to unify these different measurement approaches, but instead presents a way to build on them and create a new perspective on measuring resilience: We argue that most systems are vulnerable not only to a single type of threat, but to a range of threats, which can vary in terms of both their probability of occurrence and their severity.
 Therefore, confident planning of resilient systems requires a rigorous, complete resilience analysis.

 Our framework is not limited to social-technological systems but can, in principle, be applied to systems of any category.
-It is inspired by the concept of basin stability which was introduced by \textcite{menck} to quantify the stability of attractors in multi-stable dynamical systems, e.g., power grids \textcite{menck2014dead,mitra2017multiple}.
+It is inspired by the concept of basin stability which was introduced by \citet{menck} to quantify the stability of attractors in multi-stable dynamical systems, e.g., power grids \citep{menck2014dead,mitra2017multiple}.
 Previously, an attractor's stability was commonly measured locally, for example by evaluating the curvature of the potential landscape at an equilibrium point, indicating the magnitude of the restoring force.
 In contrast, basin stability evaluates an attractor non-locally by measuring the phase space volume of its basin of attraction, which is the set of all states from which the system will evolve back to the attractor.